HumanResourcesProject/FrontEnd/README.md

 2. Navigate to the project directory: `cd HumanResourcesProject/HumanResourcesProject`.

 3. Configure the backend components:
-   - Open the `src/main/resources/application.properties` file and update the necessary configuration settings for database connections, RabbitMQ, etc.
+   - Open the `src/main/resources/application.yml` file and update the necessary configuration settings for database connections, RabbitMQ, etc.

-4. Build and run the backend services:
+4. Run the backend services:
-   - Run `gradle bootRun` to build and start each microservice.
+   - ConfigServer
+   - AdminMicroService
+   - AuthMicroService
+   - CompanyMicroService
+   - EmployeeMicroService
+   - MailService
+   - ManagerMicroService
+   - RequirementMicroService

+Note: Make sure to start each microservice in the correct order as per the dependencies they have.

 ## Frontend